 The Choice-Full Life Lights Program

-The Choice-Full Life Light Books each present a theme, rather than a simple lesson, that supports the overarching mission of building the inner surety that each individual child has value and a special purpose on the Earth.
+Each of the Choice-Full Life Lights stories, present a theme, and a simple lesson, that supports the mission of building the qualities of Awareness, Ability and Control.

-The stars in the books act as symbols of the value and purpose in the following ways:
+The stars in the stories act as symbols in the following ways:

-- The stars are always above us, even when they are not visible (daytime, stormy skies) just like the value we have within us, even if we are judged, tested, put down by others, or not feeling “good enough” on any given day.
-One star is representative of a particular character in each book.
-It symbolizes internal value that each child possesses.
+- The stars are always above us, even when they are not visible (daytime, stormy skies) just like the intrinsic value we have within us, even if we are judged, tested, put down by others, or not feeling “good enough” on any given day.
+One star spotlights a particular character in each book symbolizing their specific inner value.

 - When seen from Earth, all stars appear white, but in space they are actually many different colors.
 There is a science lesson for extended learning attached to some of the books about this.
-The fact that stars are different colors, and the spectrum of those colors is even wider than we can see, symbolizes in these stories:
+The fact that stars are different colors, and the spectrum of those colors is even wider than we can see, is symbolic for the story content.

 - A person’s individual ”Gifts,” which develop throughout their life (parents get a brief lesson attached on neuroplasticity and how learning happens over a lifetime and individually, not just at a particular pace or in a specific grade).
 The colors of the stars represent our cultural backgrounds, and the complexity and beauty of our “Gifts.”
 When appreciated and observed, these elements shine.
-These themes within the books diminish the pressures of testing, societal judgements of all kinds, and any devaluing a child feels for any reason.
+These themes within the books reduce the pressures of societal judgements and any devaluing a child feels for any reason.

 - The stars are always there for the hero/heroine of the book, always “winking” occasionally reminding a child—and their caregivers—that there is a reason they were born, a greater force that they are a part of, and individual Gifts within themselves they have yet to discover.